G4din/Car-Simulator/README.md

 `make test`

+## Car Types
+- **BaseCar**: A car with simple and straight forward attributes and functionalites.
+- **MonsterTruck**: A much heavier car than the basecar, requires double the amount of commands (`F` or `B`) to move the same distance as BaseCar.
+- **RaceCar**: An inverted car, turns left for every `R` and right for every `L`.

 ## Assumptions made
 - In the assignment, it is defined that there are multiple car types that the company has.
 The assignment states that the program should simulate, only, Monster Trucks.
 However, since it would be suitable for this company to simulate their other car types in the future, I made the assumption that the solution should be easy to scale up for more car types.
-Therefore, I made a factory pattern that allows new car types to be added in a simple manner.
+Therefore, I made a factory pattern and added BaseCar, together with the additions of MonsterTruck and RaceCar, to show how this would work.
 - The coordinates for the room (width and length) are indexed from 0 (e.g., 0-4 by 0-4).
-- It is stated in the assignment that the room should be in whole meters, therefore, i made the assumption that the car should only be possible to start from whole meters as well.
+- It is stated in the assignment that the room should be in whole meters, therefore, I made the assumption that the car should only be possible to start from whole meters as well.